 - What role skin contact plays when you use white grapes

-- Why orange wine is often linked to natural wine
+- Why orange wine is often connected to natural wine

 - What you can expect when you pour it into the glass